andrewalin/MLTKFMM/README.md

-# Companion for "MLTK for Mere Mortals" conference talk at Splunk's .conf2025
+# MLTK for Mere Mortals
-MTLK for Mere Mortals
+Companion for "MLTK for Mere Mortals" conference talk at Splunk's .conf2025